- What is Business Aviation?

 - Products & Services

-Currently, commercial air carriers must comply with the safety requirements of each country they visit.
+Commercial air carriers must comply with the safety requirements of each country they visit.
 This is an International Civil Aviation Organization (ICAO) standard that even holds true for foreign carriers visiting the US.
-The European Commission has adopted a new authorization process requiring commercial air transport (CAT) operators from outside the European Union (EU), also known as “third-country operators” (TCOs), to obtain a single EU-wide safety authorization to fly to, from or within the 28 European Union states, EU overseas territories and the four European Free Trade Association (EFTA) states (Iceland, Liechtenstein, Norway and Switzerland).
+The European Commission has adopted a unified authorization process requiring commercial air transport (CAT) operators from outside the European Union (EU), also known as “third-country operators” (TCOs), to obtain a single EU-wide safety authorization to fly to, from or within the 28 European Union states, EU overseas territories (Gibraltar, Aland Islands, Azores, Madeira, Canary Islands, Guadeloupe, French Guiana, Martinique, Reunion, Saint-Martin, and Mayotte) and the four European Free Trade Association (EFTA) states (Iceland, Liechtenstein, Norway and Switzerland).
 CAT operators include all airlines and charter operators, including U.S. Part 135 operations.

 - General operator information and contact details